Sezen Aksu: Biography

 Sezen Aksu was born in Sarayköy, Denizli, Turkey.
-Her father was a mathematics teacher.
+Her mother, Şehriban Hanım was a science teacher and the daughter of a family who originally came from Thessaloniki.
+Her father, Sami Yıldırım, was of Laz origin from Rize and a mathematics teacher.
 Her family moved to Bergama when she was three years old and she spent her childhood and early youth there.
 Aksu's parents discouraged her singing because they wanted her to have a steady profession as a doctor or engineer.
 She used to wait until they left the house and sing on the family's balcony.
-After finishing high school, she began studying at the local agricultural institute, but left college to concentrate on music.
+After finishing high school, she began studying at the local agricultural institute, but dropped college to concentrate on music.

 Along with her close friend Ajda Pekkan, Aksu is credited with laying the foundations of Turkish pop music in the 1970s.
 Her sound has also spread across the Balkans and Greece.
 Aksu has also toured in Europe and the U.S to critical appraise.

 She has championed a variety of causes, including support for constitutional reform, minority rights, women's rights, the environment, and educational reform in Turkey.
 Aksu has been married and divorced four times, but kept the name from her second marriage to Ali Engin Aksu, a doctor of geology who currently resides in Canada.
 She has a son with Sinan Özer, named Mithat Can, who is also a lead vocalist of Pist'on band.